VirtualDataLab/sphinx/docs/chapter_ana/Introduction to Programming with R.rst

 All vectors were combined, but they were all converted to the most general type of vector of the three: :code:`character`.
-This is bad, because you loose the numeric information in the variable :code:`react` and can not use it for calculations and thus statistical analysis.
+This is bad, because you loose the numeric information in the variable :code:`react` and can not use it for calculations and statistical analysis.

 This is why, in most cases you will encounter with behavioral data, :code:`data.frame`s are the type of storage needed.
 You can combine the four vectors like this: